 "Collector street" means a street penetrating neighborhoods, collecting traffic from local streets in the neighborhood and channeling it into the arterial system.
+Collector streets in the City of Coos Bay are identified in the City's Transportation System Plan.

 "Compaction" means restoration and backfill of a utility trench with appropriate back fill material that is compacted in lifts using the industry standard equipment to tamp the backfill material to the proper density.